-Impact Management Objective: To create employment opportunities with potential for skills transfer, for r nembers of the local communi ity.
+Impact Management Objective: To create employment opportunities with potential for skills transfer, for members of the local community.
 Labourers (skilled and unskilled), will be able to earn a living.
-Potential impact(s) to be - Edboriots (skilled and especially offskilled) carrintprove, both a front skills. promoted.
-Improved quality of life for these labourers, by establishing an income.
-Impact Management Outcome The local community benefits from the employment opportunities created during the construction phase.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Labour should be sourced from the local community.
-Beaufort West Municipality / Construction phase Construction phase Materials and services should be sourced from local businesses within the community, as much as possible.
-The majority of the construction team is from the local community, with preference given to historically disadvantaged individuals.
+Potential impact(s) to be Labourers (skilled and especially unskilled) can improve/build their skills. promoted.
+Improved quality of life for these labourers, by establishing an inc ome.
+The least account to the control of -1 Impact Management Outcome The local community benefits from the employment opportunities cre eatea auring the construction p onase.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Beaufort West municipality should inform local community leaders, organizations and councillors of Beaufort West municipality/ Construction phase Construction phase the project and the potential job opportunities for local builders and contractors.
+Zutari/ Contractor Performance Indicator The majority of the construction team is from the local community, with preference given to historically disadvantage individuals.
 Skills transfer from experienced to less experienced workers is actively encouraged on site.